 Under this permit, Parks staff are required to eliminate sources of pollution to local waters.
 This is accomplished through the implementation of the best management practices (BMPs) which are everyday practices that, when used, will help prevent the pollution of our waters.

 Please see yearly Permit Reports and The NPDES Program in Parks documents at the right for more information.

 Montgomery Parks contain approximately 490 miles of streams that provide valuable wildlife habitat and recreational opportunities.
 As stewards of these aquatic resources, specialized staff applies and implements a wide variety of stream restoration practices that maximize ecological competency in Montgomery County’s most urbanized watersheds.

 In addition to Parks, several entities regularly perform stream restoration projects on Parkland.
-They include Montgomery County Department of Environmental Protection (DEP) and Department of Transportation (DOT), Washington Suburban Sanitary Commission (WSSC), Maryland State Highway Administration (SHA), and others.
-Parks staff work closely with these agencies to minimize the impact to Parkland during stream restoration.
+They include the Montgomery County Department of Environmental Protection (DEP) and the Department of Transportation (DOT), Washington Suburban Sanitary Commission (WSSC), Maryland State Highway Administration (SHA), and others.
+Parks staff work closely with these agencies to minimize the impact of parkland during stream restoration.